Otara Foundation

 Awareness

-Deploying Founder Otara Gunewardene’s wide social media reach, the Foundation draws attention to national disaster, and undertakes emergency relief wherever possible, collaborating with experienced aid organisations on the ground.
+Deploying Founder Otara Gunewardene's wide social media reach, the Foundation draws attention to national disasters and undertakes emergency relief wherever possible, collaborating with experienced aid organisations on the ground.

-• September 2017 – Distribution of Dry Rations to Drought-affected Families in Mahavilachchiya
+• September 2017 — Dry rations distribution in drought-affected Mahavilachchiya

-• August 2017 – Trip to Mahavilachchiya Anuradhapura to visit drought-affected communities
+• August 2017 — Trip to Mahavilachchiya Anuradhapura, drought-affected communities

-• March 2017 – Otara visits Drought-stricken Gampaha Community
+• March 2017 — Drought-stricken Gampaha community visit

-• July 2016 – Visit to Norochcholai Power Plant and the neighboring communities affected by it
+• July 2016 — Visit to Norochcholai Power Plant and neighbouring affected communities

-• June 2016 – Flood Relief Work in partnership with Best Care Animal Hospital
+• June 2016 — Flood relief work with Best Care Animal Hospital

 Aranayake Relief Support

-Embark, together with Best Care Animal Hospital carried out a vaccination and treatment program in Aranayake from the 21st to the 27th of July.
+Embark, together with Best Care Animal Hospital, carried out a vaccination and treatment program in Aranayake from the 21st to the 27th of July.
 The programme was funded by the Fondation Brigitte Bardot.
-The team was able to vaccinate 2000 plus owned and roaming street dogs and provide treatment for more than 200.
-We are thankful to the government officials – The Regional Director of Health Services, The MOH and the PHI’s – of the area, for supporting us in making the programme a success.
+The team was able to vaccinate 2,000+ owned and roaming street dogs and provide treatment for more than 200.
+We are thankful to the government officials — the Regional Director of Health Services, the MOH, and the PHIs — of the area, for supporting us in making the programme a success.

-Sri Lanka experienced a torrential downpour on the 15 th of May, which left many parts of the country adversely affected: houses destroyed, lives lost and people and animals stranded.
-While the army personnel worked on rescuing the people, Embark, Best Care Animal Hospital and a few other rescue organisations worked on saving the lives of animals.
-We were able to rescue 35 dogs and pups.
-They were later reunited with their owners.
-The
+Sri Lanka experienced a torrential downpour on the 15th of May, which left many parts of the country adversely affected: houses destroyed, lives lost, and people and animals stranded.
+While army personnel worked on rescuing the people, Embark, Best Care Animal Hospital and a few other rescue organisations worked on saving the lives of animals.
+We were able to rescue 35 dogs and pups, later reunited with their owners.
+Rescues were carried out in Kaduwela, Angoda, Wellampitiya and Kotikawatte.

 Entrepreneurship

 The Foundation believes in the talented human resources of Sri Lanka.
 We support and encourage start-ups and sustainable, environmentally sensitive businesses.
-Otara Gunewardene is often celebrated as Chief Guest, recognised for her entrepreneurial spirit and consequently spends much time speaking publicly and inspiring the next generations as to responsible business development and opportunity in Sri Lanka.
+Otara Gunewardene is often celebrated as Chief Guest, recognised for her entrepreneurial spirit, and spends much time speaking publicly and inspiring the next generations on responsible business development and opportunity in Sri Lanka.

 • August 2019 — Educational session at MerlionKids International Preschool